matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

   // insertion event ID is returned in this field.
   //
   // When `?batch_id` is provided, this field is not present because we can hang
-  // the history off the insertion event specified associated by the batch ID.
+  // the history off the insertion event specified and associated by the batch ID.
   "base_insertion_event_id": "$pmmaTamxhcyLrrOKSrJf3c1zNmfvsE5SGpFpgE_UvN0"
 }
 ```